 German Longhaired Pointers are prone to infection, but it can be easily prevented by regular cleaning of the ears.

 They should not be over-exercised because their joints and bones are still growing.
-They should not be allowed to jump up and down from furniture or goup or down the stairs.
+They should not be allowed to jump up and down on furniture or go up or down the stairs.

-Too much pressure on their spines and joints at an early age could result to serious problems later on in their lives.
+Too much pressure on their spines and joints at an early age could result in serious problems later on in their lives.

 What are the best types of toys?